rosenk/Node/README.md

-# Haskell Node Framework
+# Enecuum Node Framework

 ### Note from Alexander Granin, architector and main contributor

 https://github.com/graninas/Node is the main repository of the project (Enecuum does not support it anymore).
 The framework is in the frozen state but it can be resumed once you'll need it and we're agree on the form of maintainance.

-I also will rename it into Haskell Node Framework.

 ### Intro

-Haskell Node Framework allows to build network actors and blockchain protocols, console applications, work with KV database and cryptography.
+Enecuum Node Framework allows to build network actors and blockchain protocols, console applications, work with KV database and cryptography.
 Current features include:

   - Framework to build stateful multithreaded applications
   - Config management tools